inchingforward/nc/04-mousewalker/README.md

 # mousewalker

-A sketch based on an example in the book [The Nature of Code](http://natureofcode.com).
-There's a 50% probability that the walker will follow the mouse position.
+This sketch is a walker that has a 50% probability of moving towards the mouse position.

-FIXME: Image

 ## Online Example

-An online example can be found [FIXME: link](FIXME: url).
+An online example can be found [here](http://inchingforward.github.io/nc/mousewalker/).

 ## To Run